elliswmartin/autocropLfA/README.md

 I developed this script while working at Letterform Archive in San Francisco.
 It is an extension of [autocrop](https://github.com/elliswmartin/autocrop), developed at Oakland Museum of California in collaboration with two colleagues to batch edit photonegatives.

 ## Imaging Setup
-Primarily books and flat works ranging from antiquarian books to posters to type specimens imaged on Phase One (__) camera mounted to a Bear Images copystand and tethered to Capture One 12.
+Primarily books and flat works ranging from antiquarian books to posters to type specimens imaged on Phase One XF IQ3 100MP camera mounted to a Bear Images Octavo copystand and tethered to Capture One 12.

 ## Image Properties
 The jpg files processed by this script are in the following state prior to processing: the background of the image plus the color rendition chart and ruler are masked, creating a white background.